 - Believing that in Shanghai it is easy and fast to succeed or in China, generally speaking.
-It requires lots of time before understanding the local market, finding out how to match the local demand, building up a good team and developing one business.
-It generally takes several years before obtaining the Return of Investment.
+It requires lots of time before understanding the local market, finding out how to match the local demand, building up a good team, and developing one business.
+It generally takes several years before obtaining the Return on Investment.

-- Imposing his own culture: Respect and understanding of the Chinese culture and how to manage a local team is crucial.
+- Imposing his own culture: Respecting and understanding the Chinese culture and how to manage a local team is crucial.
 A western manager cannot apply the same management techniques used in his country.
 It often ends with really unexpected results.
-If you were a very talented manager in your country, unfortunately here you will be re starting from scratch.
+If you were a very talented manager in your country, unfortunately here you will be re-starting from scratch.
 You will need to adapt and learn all the basics that must be applied to management in China.

 - Go it alone: In China, it’s essential to be surrounded by a good local team, and local partners.
 Acting in isolation doesn’t lead to good results.
 That’s a key point to avoid bad surprises.
 Here, it doesn’t work the same way as in Western countries.